Wisner Washam: Early life and career

 A native of North Carolina, he graduated from the University of North Carolina at Chapel Hill.
 After working in local television and radio in Charlotte, he moved to London where he studied acting at the London Academy of Music and Dramatic Art.
 From there, he returned to New York where he worked for four seasons with the American Shakespeare Festival in Connecticut and on national tour.

 Off-Broadway he was stage manager for The Fantasticks, The White Devil, and The House of Blue Leaves.
 He toured the US as stage manager for Victor Borge, then worked with Mike Todd's America Be Seated as well as The Birds and The Orestea in the Ypsilanti Greek Festival.
 On Broadway he was understudy and stage manager in Neil Simon's Star-Spangled Girl, Plaza Suite (he also assisted Mike Nichols in directing the national tour), The Prisoner of Second Avenue, There's A Girl in My Soup, and The Riot Act.

 All My Children

 He was groomed by All My Children creator Agnes Nixon to take the reins in the 1980s while she focused on other endeavors.
-From 1981 to 1983, he shared head writing duties with Nixon, and from 1986 to 1987, was co-head writer with Lorraine Broderick.
+From 1981-83, he shared head writing duties with Nixon, and from 1986-87, was co-head writer with Lorraine Broderick.
 Washam took a break from the show for nearly three years, but returned in time for its 20th anniversary.

-From 1989 to 1992, Washam served as Associate Head Writer (alongside Broderick through 1991, followed by Megan McTavish), with Nixon head writing the show.
+From 1989-92, Washam served as Associate Head Writer (alongside Broderick through 1991, followed by Megan McTavish), with Nixon head writing the show.
 Washam chose to leave All My Children once again, upon McTavish's ascension to the head writing post.